alyulina/dominance-reversal/README.md

-This repository provides some of the associated computer code for the manuscript
+This repository provides some of the associated computer code for the manuscript (see also ... and ...)

 **Karageorgi M. et al.** _Dominance reversal maintains insecticide resistance under fluctuating selection_.